Exalt24/Exalt24/README.md

 UP Cebu Computer Science grad (Cum Laude) who builds production-ready systems.
 Did my internship at ChatGenie (Techstars '23) where I learned that shipping fast matters, but shipping secure matters more.

-Recently specialized in AI integration, blockchain development, and cybersecurity - built everything from AI-powered educational platforms to NFT marketplaces and blockchain explorers.
+Recently built a production-grade RAG knowledge base with advanced retrieval techniques (HyDE, Multi-Query, Hybrid Search) achieving 85%+ accuracy.
+Specialized in AI/RAG architecture, blockchain development, and cybersecurity - from vector databases and LLM integration to NFT marketplaces and blockchain explorers.
 Led a 5-person team building an AI study assistant and presented research at Kyoto University in Japan.
-Google Cybersecurity certified with hands-on experience in security tools and secure system architecture.
+Google Cybersecurity certified.

-Currently working on MAGSEL, an AI-powered metaverse learning platform.
-Also maintaining AutoFlow Pro, a browser automation platform handling real workflows in production.
+Currently working on MAGSEL (AI metaverse learning) and maintaining AutoFlow Pro (browser automation in production).
+Building AI automation portfolio with emphasis on RAG systems, multi-agent orchestration, and production optimization.

 ```javascript
 const daniel = {